-This year's 242nd Anniversary commemoration of Revolutionary War Victory Day is set for Sunday, December 15, 2024, at Charleston's historic Marion Square.
-Mark your calendars now!
-Nationally recognized scholars and historic organizations will refresh your Patriotism.
+This year's commemoration of Revolutionary War Victory Day is set for Sunday, December 15, 2024, at Charleston's (Francis) Marion Square.
+Don't miss this Patriotic, family-friendly event which marks Charleston's launch of America's 250th Anniversary commemoration period, 2025-2033.

-Governor Henry McMaster described Victory Day as "… a day of remembering our fallen heroes, reflecting on what it means to be an American, and renewing the spirit of Patriotism that helps strengthen our beloved country"!
+***Governor Henry McMaster described Revolutionary War Victory Day in Charleston as "… a day of remembering our fallen heroes, reflecting on what it means to be an American, and renewing the spirit of Patriotism that helps strengthen our beloved country"!

-In previous years, Revolutionary Charleston 250 has been honored to have many distinguished scholar.
-Esteemed historians Dr. Nic Butler (Charleston's Historian), Katherine Pemberton (Powder Magazine Director), Stuart Bennett (Revolutionary Novelist), and John Slaughter (RevWar NPS Regional Superintendent) have delivered compelling presentations in past commemorations.
-Mrs. Molly Fortune, Director of the SC Sestercentennial Grants Commission, and the late esteemed historian and Director of the SC Battleground Trust, Mr. Doug Bostic, have been featured.
-Also previously, Major General Henry Siegling (WLI), Dr. Woody Holton (USC Professor of History and distinguished award-winning RevWar author), Jeff Neale (Curator & Historian Middleton Place), Ms. Katie Hyman (Regent, Rebecca Motte DAR), Dr. Holton Siegling (First Scots Presbyterian), and Mr. Gray Bobo (President- Children of the AR) mesmerized the crowd.
+***Previous Victory Day distinguished speakers include Dr. Vernon Burton (Judge Perry Jr. Distinguished Chair of History and Global Black Studies, Clemson University), Dr. Mary Stockwell (Chair Emeritus of Lourdes University History Department), Dr. Nic Butler (Charleston's Historian), Katherine Pemberton (Powder Magazine Director), Stuart Bennett (Revolutionary Novelist), and John Slaughter (RevWar NPS Regional Superintendent), Major General Henry Siegling, Dr. Woody Holton (USC Professor of History and distinguished award-winning RevWar author), Jeff Neale (Curator & Historian Middleton Place), Ms. Katie Hyman (Regent, Rebecca Motte DAR), Dr. Holton Siegling (First Scots Presbyterian), and Mr. Gray Bobo (President- Children of the AR, and many others.

 Come join us in 2024 for a spectacular Revolutionary War Victory Day Commemoration and Celebration on Sunday, December 15 at Marion (Swamp Fox) Square!

-Victory Day 2023 was dedicated to the great Patriot who brought back the observance of Charleston's Revolutionary War Victory Day commemoration and celebration:
+Victory Day 2024 is dedicated to the great Patriot who brought back the observance of Charleston's Revolutionary War Victory Day commemoration and celebration:

 Major General Henry Siegling.